+Admission Information

-Admission Information Saint Peter's College is an Equal Opportunity/ Affirmative Action Employer/ Institution.
+Saint Peter's College is an Equal Opportunity/Affirmative Action Employer/ Institution.
 It does not discriminate on the basis of sex, race, marital status, color, religion, age, national or ethnic origin, disability, sexual orientation, or veteran's status.
 The College does not discriminate on any basis in the administration of its educational policies, scholarship and loan programs, and athletic and other College administered programs.

-Applicants seeking admission to graduate study must hold bachelor's degrees from regionally accredited American colleges or universities, or equivalent degrees from foreign colleges or universities.
-Students in the process of completing the bachelor's degrees may apply for admission, which will be contingent upon the successful completion of their bachelor's degrees.
-General Admission Requirements Graduate application requirements are unique to each program and can be found in the specific graduate program's admission requirement section.
-How to Apply:
+Applicants seeking admission to a master's or graduate certification program must have an earned bachelor's degree from a regionally accredited U.S. college or university, or hold an equivalent degree from an international institution of higher education.
+Students in the process of completing a bachelor's degree may be awarded admission to a program, with their enrollment contingent upon the successful completion of their degree.